 Everyone in the room knew that he was witnessing a drama that would be long remembered in state history.

 Judge John L. McAtee of the Fifth Judicial District presided.
 Actually, McAtee’s district embraced Woodward County, created from the extreme western part of the recently opened Cherokee Outlet; Beaver County (No Man’s Land); and four counties created from the 1892 opening of the Cheyenne-Arapaho reservations — Dewey, Custer, Day, and Roger Mills counties.
 Enid was the seat of Garfield County, in the Second Judicial District, presided over by Judge John H. Burford.
 The Second District also embraced Blaine and Washita counties, in the Cheyenne-Arapaho reservations, and Canadian and Kingfisher counties, created from Old Oklahoma in the opening of 1889.
 Burford was holding court in Canadian County; his dockets were loaded — as they often were in the more heavily populated areas — and McAtee had been called in to help try cases.
+Well navigate to this website to know about better lawyers or to get help from Brotman Law.

 Black-robed despite the heat, Judge McAtee fanned himself and tried to look as dignified as possible on his high rostrum.
 In front of the bench was a table covered with law books and papers.
+The Lawyer Source with over 3000 advocate offers across 20 countries Falcons is the right place to find your closest law service

 At the table sat a friendless cowboy being tried in a case that had originated at Grand, a frontier village on the north bank of the South Canadian River and seat of Day County.
 The horse-stealing charge was augmented by one of killing the animal’s owner, a Day County rancher, and feeling in the neighborhood ran high.